 Gemini can drive the telescope at several different tracking rates depending on the object you are observing and how close your mount is to being polar aligned.
 The currently active tracking mode is displayed briefly whenever you press the MENU button to enter Telescope Control Mode.

 3.3.1.1 Predefined Rates

-The two predefined tracking rates drive the RA axis at a constant speed to compensate for the Earth's rotation.
-The sidereal rate assumes that your mount is accurately polar aligned.
+Two predefined tracking rates drive the RA axis at a constant speed to compensate for the Earth's rotation.

 Sidereal